-Oceanic Institute/Waimanalo Makapu'u Campus (OI/WMC)
+Waimānalo-Makapu'u Campus (WMC)

-Free parking is available at OI/WMC.
-Unlimited parking is available at the Oceanic Learning Center parking lot.
-Parking is also available for students at the OI/Sea Life Park parking lot near the OI administration building; students may park here in the unpaved, gravel area.
-The paved area is reserved for OI and Sea Life Park employees.
-Except for these 2 lots, students may not park anywhere else at OI except to drop off and pick up samples or equipment.
-OI Security monitors unauthorized parking continuously and will tow cars that are parked illegally.
-For safety, students working late at night may receive a ride to their car from OI security.
-Students and staff are asked to call OI security to let them know they are on campus anytime they are working at OI after hours (6PM-6AM) or anytime on weekends so that OI can assure their safety.
-Please call the OI 24/7 security tel: 808.220.2899 whenever working after hours (leave message if necessary).
+Parking is available at WMC.
+Parking is available at the Oceanic Learning Center (OLC) parking lot at the Waimānalo-end entrance across from Makai Pier.
+Parking is also available for students at the HPU/Sea Life Park parking lot near the administration building; students may park here in the unpaved, gravel area.
+The paved area is reserved for HPU and Sea Life Park employees.
+Except for these 2 lots, students may not park anywhere else at the WMC except to drop off and pick up samples or equipment.
+HPU/OI Security monitors unauthorized parking continuously and will tow cars that are parked illegally.
+For safety, students working late at night may receive a ride to their car from security.
+Students and staff are asked to call security to let them know they are on campus anytime they are working at OI after hours (6PM-6AM) or anytime on weekends so that OI can assure their safety.
+Please call the 24/7 security tel: 808.220.2899 whenever working after hours (leave a voice mail or a text message if necessary).

-Overnight parking is not permitted at the Oceanic Institute except for special circumstances.
-Approval must be obtained by contacting Jeff Harris, Director of OI Facilities at Jeffrey.Harris@hpu.edu.
+Overnight parking is not permitted at WMC except for special circumstances.
+Approval must be obtained by contacting HPU/OI Security.
 Arrangements must be made in advance.